itsmeSamrat/-Sentiment-Analysis-of-Amazon-App-Reviews-using-Azure-Services/README.md

 ## Problem Statement

-Amazon is a huge company and want to know what is the opinion or sentiment of their customers about their app.
-They want to use the google play store reviews data, to make their platform user friendly and minimize the bugs users are getting frequently.
+Amazon is a huge company and wants to know what is the opinion or sentiment of their customers about their app.
+They want to use the Google Play Store reviews data, to make their platform user-friendly and minimize the bugs users are getting frequently.

 [getting started](#getting-started)